joke2k/faker/docs/coding_style.rst

 We only accept new data if it's coming from statistical sources, such as census or government institutions.
 This includes names and their distribution.

 You may include multiple sources, but each name must come from a source.
-We will not accept list of names compiled exclusively by contributors.
+We will not accept names authored exclusively by contributors.